-We organized Port Moody’s biggest-ever rally at City Hall in June 2016, and then we filled the public gallery to capacity again with passionate Park supporters last September, when PoMo’s City Council debated a motion to permanently remove the road right-of-way through Bert Flinn.
+We organized one of Port Moody’s biggest-ever rallies at City Hall in June 2016, and then we filled the public gallery to capacity again with passionate Park supporters in September of that year, when PoMo’s City Council debated a motion to permanently remove the road right-of-way through Bert Flinn.

 At that tense September meeting, the Council chose to postpone its vote on the motion until it had undertaken a broad study of other possible routes and transportation ideas for Port Moody’s north shore that could address the area’s growing traffic demands without compromising Bert Flinn.
 City Councillor Meghan Lahti vowed that the City “should leave no stone unturned until we find a better option.”

-In the many months since last September, however, the City’s study has gotten off to a slow start, and its completion date remains unclear.
+In the many months since then, however, the City’s study has gotten off to a slow start, and its completion date – sometime in 2018 – remains unclear.
 Meanwhile, the anticipated road through Bert Flinn remains on the books and on all city maps of the Park.
 Bert Flinn’s future remains very much at risk.